gongt108/writing-in-the-margins/README.md

 ## Installation

-1. &emsp;Fork and clone this repository.
+1. Fork and clone this repository.

-1. &emsp;Set up a `.env` file and add the following:
+2. Set up a `.env` file and add the following:

 - `SECRET_KEY = "YOUR_DJANGO_SECRET_KEY"`
 - `DB_NAME = "YOUR_DB_NAME"`